 Massachusetts Institute of Technology

 This grant supported a Cooperative AI contest that was run as part of NeurIPS 2023, with the aim to develop a benchmark to assess cooperative intelligence in multi-agent learning, and specifically how well agents can adapt their cooperative skills to interact with novel partners in unforeseen situations.
 The contest was based on a pre-existing evaluation suite for multi-agent reinforcement learning called Melting Pot, but with new content created specifically for the contest.
-These mixed-motive scenarios tested capabilities such as coordination, bargaining and enforcement/commitment, which are all important for successful cooperation.
+These mixed-motive scenarios tested capabilities such as coordination, bargaining, and enforcement/commitment, which are all important for successful cooperation.
 The contest received 672 submissions from 117 teams, competing over a $10,000 prize pool.
 The announcement of the winners, summary of the contest and top submissions, as well as a panel of top cooperative AI researchers was hosted in person at NeurIPS 2023.

 Selected outputs: